-\subsection{Extension to MNAR case}
+\section{EXTENSION TO MNAR CASE}

 We discuss an extension to the case of missing not at random (MNAR).
 In general, the nonparametric identification condition does not hold in the MNAR case \citep{RobinsJM1997Taco}.
 However, assuming the existence of nonresponse instrument and parametric models, the parameter can be identified in some cases \citep{KimJiYoung2012Pfif,wang14}.
-We hereafter assume the existence of nonresponse instrument so that the parameter can be identified. \begin{assumption}[\citet{wang14} ] There exists nonresponse instrument $\bx_2$ s.t. $\bx=(\bx_1,\bx_2)$ and $\bx_2 \bigCI \delta \mid \bx_1$. \end{assumption}
+We hereafter assume the existence of a nonresponse instrument so that the parameter can be identified. \begin{assumption}[\citet{wang14} ] There exists nonresponse instrument $\bx_2$ s.t. $\bx=(\bx_1,\bx_2)$ and $\bx_2 \bigCI \delta \mid \bx_1$. \end{assumption}

 To estimate the parameter under MNAR data, FISCORE and FINCE can be still applied.
 First, we specify a propensity score model $\pi(\delta|x;\phi)$ for $\mathrm{Pr}(\delta|x)$.
 For the case of FISCORE, we want to solve the equation with respect to $\eta$: